User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 According to the site, the average payout is over $100 an hour.
 Check out our full Respondent review for more.

-(I got paid $190 for a 2-hour in-person focus group … that involved playing with Legos!)
+(I’ve earned $395 so far — $190 of which was for a focus group that involved playing with Legos!)

 Rare Patient Voice

-A leading source for medical research, Rare Patient Voice pays participants $100 an hour.
+A leading source for medical research, Rare Patient Voice pays patients and caregivers $120 an hour.
 Most of the studies are phone or webcam interviews, and you can browse a full list of available studies on their site.

 rare patient voice homepage